bbchk/personal_config/README.md

 <!-- limit your search to the certain site, e.g. adding site:stackoverflow.com to your search phrase will limit the search to this site, or site:reddit.com inurl:/r/php to even a single subreddit! -->

-- How to use GIT worktrees!

 <!-- TODO: QoL: -->

-- I need to optimize my keybindings in nvim (telescope) and tmux (workplaces switch)
 <!-- - I don't want to presss space all the time in normal mode! we need to define diffrent leader. normal mode specifically for actions. make single leader key in both zsh and nvim -->
 - learn fugutive for git in nvim